Alumni Video - Importance of Internships

 - Complete a final research/response paper

 - Participate in discussions/journal reviews.
-These projects focus on their experiences, addresses challenges and chart a course for the remainder of their time with sponsoring agencies.
+These projects focus on their experiences, address challenges and chart a course for the remainder of their time with sponsoring agencies.

 Student interns are encouraged to collect completed products as materials for their portfolios to be created in their COM 400 Discipline Capstone course.
 A student intern's performance is evaluated by both the agency supervisor and faculty internship director.
 In accordance with university guidelines, internships are graded PASS/FAIL.